-Juniors and seniors with the strongest academic records are eligible for election to the Cum Laude Society in recognition of superior academic achievement and honorable character.
+Juniors and seniors with the strongest academic records after a minimum of three completed semesters are eligible for election to the Cum Laude Society in recognition of superior academic achievement and honorable character.
 Cum Laude selection is made by faculty Cum Laude members based upon cumulative grade point average and other criteria required by the national Cum Laude Society organization.
 Sophomores, juniors, and seniors are also eligible for application to the John Gale Hun Chapter of the National Honor Society, which considers scholarship, character, service, and leadership in its selection criteria.
 A panel of faculty review applications and offer membership in NHS to a select group of students each October.
-Students found to have committed Honor Code violations in the year of their election or application will be deemed ineligible for Cum Laude Society and/or National Honor Society.
+Students found to have committed Honor Code violations in the two semesters prior to their election or application will be deemed ineligible for Cum Laude Society and/or National Honor Society.